itstrueitstrueitsrealitsreal/cafe-management-system/backend/README.md

 # Cafe Management System Backend

 This is the backend for the Cafe Management System, built with Node.js, Express, and MongoDB.
 It handles CRUD operations for cafes and employees, with a relationship between the two.
 The application is deployed using MongoDB and supports multiple API endpoints to manage cafes and employees.
+It is currently being hosted at https://cafe-management-system-bv4j.onrender.com.

 ## Table of Contents